Three Capes Track

 Learn about the infamous history of the Port Arthur convict settlement during a delicious team dinner at the highly acclaimed restaurant 1830, set within the gates of Port Arthur and overlooking the world-renowned historic site.

-You'll get to experience the best of what the Three Capes and Tasman Peninsula has to offer each day and then head back to your four-star accommodation at Stewarts Bay Lodge in Port Arthur to refresh, dine on seasonal meals made from local produce, and prepare for your next day's exploration.
+You'll get to experience the best of what the Three Capes and the Tasman Peninsula has to offer each day and then head back to your four-star accommodation at Stewarts Bay Lodge in Port Arthur to refresh, dine on seasonal meals made from local produce, and prepare for your next day's exploration.
 Stewarts Bay Lodge is nestled between the beach and the forest, where you will sleep to the sound of the calming ocean, amongst the world heritage national park.

 Please note: This trek is not associated with the self-guided trek of The Three Capes operated by the Tasmanian Parks & Wildlife Service.

-- Four days of trekking exploring the most iconic locations of the Three Capes and Tasman Peninsula
+- Four days of trekking exploring the most iconic locations of the Three Capes and the Tasman Peninsula

 - Daypack carry only for a comfortable and casual adventure experience